Adam Kantor: Biography

 Kantor is from Great Neck, Long Island in New York, and describes himself as "a descendant of Jewish immigrants from Eastern Europe".
 He graduated from John L. Miller Great Neck North High School and Northwestern University, where he majored in theatre, in 2008.
 Soon after college, he landed a starring role, portraying Mark Cohen in the closing cast of the Broadway musical Rent, with the last performance made into a film, Rent: Filmed Live on Broadway.
 On Broadway, he has also appeared in the musical Next to Normal as an understudy and replacement for Henry.

 He starred in the 2013 Off-Broadway revival of the musical The Last Five Years.

 He has also appeared Off-Broadway in the musicals Avenue Q and Falling for Eve.
 Kantor portrayed Motel Kamzoil in the Broadway Revival of Fiddler on the Roof at the Broadway Theater.

 In 2014, Kantor joined the Jimmy Awards as a coach.
-With the exception of 2016, he coached ever year since he joined.
+With the exception of 2016, he coached every year since he joined.

 In 2017, Kantor joined the musical The Band's Visit as Telephone Guy for its transfer to Broadway.
 In 2018, while still in The Band's Visit, Kantor and Brian Bordainick created Story Course, an interactive musical theater dinner in New York City that tells the stories of immigrants.